Tools that I use.

 - CakeBrew, prerequisite, mac, *, -, After installing brew - can simply do brew install --cask cakebrew.

 - Sandboxie, prerequisite, win, -, -, A prerequisite in some cases - but not a must have - Sandboxie allows to install Windows applications in an isolated sandbox without paying the performance costs of a full VM.
 Fun fact: Windows has even its own sandboxing system but that one does not preserve state.
+See also BoxedApp to create "portable" installs.

 File Tools.